-Any collateral received other than cash will be highly liquid and dealt in on a regulated market or multilateral trading facility with transparent pricing in order to be sold quickly at a price that is close to pre-sale valuation.
-Collateral received will also comply with the Limit To Prevent Concentration of Ownership of Appendix 1.
+Any collateral received other than cash will be highly liquid and dealt in on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation.
+Collateral received will also comply with the section "Limit To Prevent Concentration of Ownership" of the Appendix 1.